raiabdullahmuzaffar/AI-Logo-Maker-Showcase/README.md

 # AI-Logo-Maker-Showcase
-Created a live AI logo maker the creates a logo based on text prompt using stable diffusion.
+Created a live AI logo maker the creates a logo based on text prompt using stable diffusion. bro i legit made such good logo maker but RIP bozo you wont be finding out how i did it.
+COPE